AllanRamsay/ACCENTS/readme.txt

 these, and the Madamira output for them (assuming that you have Madamira installed, otherwise this obviously won't work)

-There will also be folder called TEMP/wav which contains the .wav files for each of these segments.
+There will also be a folder called TEMP/wav which contains the .wav files for each of these segments.